 How to ask for a customer video testimonial

-- directly, face-to-face
+- Directly, face-to-face

-- virtually, by a website display widget
+- Virtually, by text/email or website display widget

 Which is the best way to ask questions for a video testimonial?